jqueryscript/ChatGPT-Resources/README.md

 - [ai.py](https://github.com/reorx/ai.py) - Single-file Python script that helps you get answers from ChatGPT API in the command line.
 - [heygpt](https://github.com/fuyufjh/heygpt) - A simple common-line interface for ChatGPT API.
 - [linux-command-gpt](https://github.com/asrul10/linux-command-gpt) - Get Linux commands in natural language with the power of ChatGPT.
+- [CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages for you using ChatGPT AI (gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.